swiftlang/swift-evolution/proposals/NNNN-array-uninitialized-initializer.md

 The initializer takes the specific capacity that a user wants to work with as a parameter.
-The buffer passed to the closure has a count that is exactly the same as the specified capacity, even if the ultimate capacity of the new or existing array is larger.
+The buffer passed to the closure has a count that is exactly the same as the specified capacity, even if the ultimate capacity of the new array is larger.

 ### Guarantees after throwing